 - In the form of a script or module.

 - In the form of a piece of code written in an interactive session.

 Starting the Python Interpreter

 The simplest way to start the interpreter is to open the terminal and then use the interpreter from the command line.

 To open the command-line interpreter:

-- On Windows, the command-line is called the command prompt or MS-DOS console.
-A quicker way to access it is to go to Start menu → Run and type cmd.
+- On Windows, the command line is called the command prompt or MS-DOS console.
+A quicker way to access it is to go to the Start menu → Run and type cmd.

 - On MAC OS X, the system terminal is accessed through Applications → Utilities → Terminal.